Joerlan/MyTube/README.md

-# MyTube Angular frontend
+# MyTube

-A YouTube clone using angular for study purposes
+A YouTube clone for study purposes

 I'm just starting with a simple CRUD using Angular Material UI